MrYsLab/bots-in-pieces/_posts/2021-02-12-pico-adventures-part1.md

 So, for now, a MicroPython version of Telemetrix for the Pico is on hold.
 I first want to try using the USB-to-TTL converter with a modified version of the uart_modified.c example provided with the C SDK.
-If there is no appreciable performance between that and the stdio version, I will then abandon my hopes for using MicroPython.
+If there is no appreciable performance gain between that and the stdio version, I will then abandon my hopes for using MicroPython.
 However, if there is a noticeable performance gain, I will then implement a MicroPython script using the UART